Brianzchen/asset-rev/README.md

 - `workingDir`: Much like for the command line usage relative to your project root, this will be a string of where the script should look for your patterns and also defines that all files in this folder will have their references of the rev'd files updated.
 - `patterns`: This accepts an array of strings of glob patterns for the files to be rev'd inside the `workingDir`.
+- `options`: `typeof Object`
+    - `contenthash`: Boolean variable that when passed in will generate the hash based on content, by default hashes are random each time.

 ## Caveat